fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 At this point you may feel sorry for me for going through the harrowing experience of looking for a junior Rails job.
 Why did I choose Ruby?
 Why not a JS stack where junior roles are more common?

-For me Ruby was worth the risk of a longer job search because (a) I enjoy it a lot and (b) it's great for building up a portfolio quickly.
-If you want to read more, [here's my post expanding on those two points](/posts/2021/why-learn-ruby).
+For me Ruby was worth the risk of a longer job search because (a) I enjoy it a lot and (b) Rails is great for building up a portfolio quickly.
+If you're still skeptical, [here's my post expanding on these two points](/posts/2021/why-learn-ruby).

 ## Why a junior role?